 Over the past decade, photographer Tim Smith has travelled back to his childhood home of Barbados, as well as many other places in the Caribbean with close connections to Britain.
 His photographs from these trips are displayed in the exhibition, Island to Island, a celebration of everyday life, landscapes and light of the English-speaking Caribbean.

 Tim’s photos are shown alongside his father Derek’s pictures of life in the Caribbean during the 1950s and 60s, as well as film, personal narratives and poetry from Khadijah Ibrahiim and material drawn from Leeds Central Library’s collection by Heritage Corner.

 The Caribbean’s multicultural history has shaped a unique set of regional identities, as well as giving birth to Caribbean festivals, music and masquerade.
 Tim said:

 I wanted to produce an exhibition which moves beyond the popular stereotypes of ‘Paradise Islands’.
 I set out to create photographs which explore the region’s past and show how this history has shaped the Caribbean of today, which embraces an extraordinary fusion of peoples and cultures drawn from the Americas, Africa, Europe and Asia, but is totally Caribbean.
 As you travel through the region you discover how this heritage varies from island to island, which gives each nation its own distinctive character.

-This project is supported by the Geraldine Conner Foundation with funding from Leeds Inspired, part of Leeds City Council.
+Island to Island – Journeys through the Caribbean was exhibited at Room 700, Leeds Central Library from 27th June to 27th July 2018.
+It was supported by the Geraldine Conner Foundation with funding from Leeds Inspired, part of Leeds City Council.